greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 url: /post-en/automate-ai-illustrations-production
 translationKey: automate-ai-illustrations-production
 ---

+A story about generating AI images for profit, with some tutorials.
+A long read.

 I landed a gig creating illustrations for a children's e-book company.
 This article chronicles my journey: from assessing feasibility and initial prep to delivering the first order and, ultimately, walking away.